-Generally speaking, the more you pay, the more technical the fabric will be.
-When hunting for your next piece of outerwear, the two most crucial factors to consider are:
+The reality is, and will always remain, that the more you pay the more technical the fabric will be.
+When you’re looking for a new pair of pants or a new jacket, the two things you should consider are:

 Scroll down to view all snowboard jackets & pants, or skip to a particular brand using the links below